Localizing Persona Representations in LLMs: Localization of Persona Representations

-\item \textbf{Scoring}: We measure the degree of saliency of the resulting test $p$-values by finding $X_S$ and $O_S$ that maximize the score function $F$, which estimates how much the observed distribution of $p$-values from Step 2 deviates from expectation. \end{enumerate} \DeepScan\ uses an iterative ascent procedure that alternates between: 1) identifying the most persona-driven subset of sentences for a fixed subset of activation units, and 2) identifying the most persona-driven subset of activations that maximizes the score for a fixed subset of sentences.
+\DeepScan\ uses an iterative ascent procedure that alternates between: 1) identifying the most persona-driven subset of sentences for a fixed subset of activation units, and 2) identifying the most persona-driven subset of activations that maximizes the score for a fixed subset of sentences.
 For more details on \DeepScan, refer to prior work~\cite{rateike2023weakly,cintas2022pattern}.
 This results in the most persona-driven subset $S^* = X_{S^*} \times O_{S^*}$, where $O_{S^*}$ is the localization of a given persona in our study.